Mike Pence Demands Apology – Wife Slammed in Emails After AP Publishes Her Account [Opinion]

 — Vice President Pence (@VP) March 4, 2017

 Nancy Pence’s email was posted in an Associated Press article that stated Mike Pence used two personal email accounts for conducting state business.
 The other being Mike Pence’s own personal email account.
 The AP wrote about the two email accounts being used dating back to 2013.
-According to The Blaze, when the AP article was published, Mike Pence’s press secretary called the reporter who wrote the article.
+According to The Blaze, when the AP article was published, Mike Pence’s press secretary called the reporter who wrote the article published by the AP.
 The reporter seemed “surprised” that the email address he published in his article was still “active.”

-Nancy Pence is not an elected official and before publishing that email address, the reporter might have checked to see if it was still active, instead of assuming that it was.
+Nancy Pence is not an elected official and before publishing that email address, the reporter might have checked to see if it were still active, instead of assuming that it was.
 Other than Pence being livid over this incident, there doesn’t see to be too much shock coming from the public that the AP did this.
 Is the country becoming immune to this level of news reporting in this country, which some might agree is on a downward spiral?
 Publishing Nancy Pence’s email would be along the same lines of publishing a phone number of a second lady decades ago before the Internet was born.

 Pence demands apology from Associated Press after they publish his wife's email address https://t.co/NoTpwDC8VS